staticfloat/julia-docker/julia/README.md

 # Julia

-Super-simple docker image that downloads build deps for Julia, installs julia, then cleans up the build deps.
+Super-simple docker image that downloads binary distributions of Julia across a wide range of versions and architectures.